 In light of International Education Week, we at Aperian Global have been thinking about the immense benefits of studying in another culture, and the impact it has not only on the individual who studies abroad, but how it helps drive innovation, foster global understanding, and open new markets.

 Recently, one of our consultants, Dr. Daniel Kerr, had the opportunity to sit down with our client and partner at Kean University and reflect on how our flagship product, GlobeSmart, supports the international learning process.

 Client Richard Bahner has been a Professor at Kean University in New Jersey for seven years, where he teaches global business.

-Dr. Kerr: “We were talking last semester, and as I understand you were working with a group of students doing a practicum in Germany.
-Can you talk a bit about that situation?”
+Dr. Kerr: I understand you were previously working with a group of students doing a practicum in Germany.
+Can you talk a bit about that?

 Richard Bahner is an Adjunct Professor at Kean University in New Jersey.
 He teaches global human resources, global business strategy, and cross-cultural management and communications for Kean’s Global MBA program.
 He is also president of CDNA Distrbutors NA LLC, which offers a suite of career products for schools, organizations, and businesses.

 Dr. Daniel Basil Kerr is an Intercultural Solutions Consultant at Aperian Global and an adjunct faculty member at the College of Business at Stony Brook University and St. Joseph’s College.
 He partners with organizations and universities to develop cultural competence and inclusive work and study environments.
 Dan is a CPA and holds a Master’s Degree in Accounting from the CW Post School of Accountancy, as well as a PhD in Business Education/Cultural Studies from New York University.
 He is also a published poet.